Paul Fairclough: Barnet

 During the 2006–07 campaign, Fairclough led Barnet to the Fourth Round of the FA Cup – the first time in the club's history.
 Indeed, the team's league position improved significantly on the previous season, finishing well clear of the relegation zone in 14th place.
-Despite this, Fairclough has expressed his disappointment with the season overall, bemoaning his side's failure to draw a "big fish" in the FA Cup which could have seen a sizeable cash injection into the club.
+Despite this, Fairclough expressed his disappointment with the season overall, bemoaning his side's failure to draw a "big fish" in the FA Cup which could have seen a sizeable cash injection into the club.
 Fairclough was also critical of his team's performances on the pitch, in particular some of his side's defensive displays.
 As a result, he signalled his intentions for a squad shake-up in the close season, releasing a number of first team players just days after their final league match.

 By the time Christmas arrived in the 2008–09 season, Barnet had only won three league matches, and would have been in dire relegation trouble had it not been for the deduction of points at the beginning of the season from Luton Town, Rotherham United and AFC Bournemouth.
 After losing at home to Aldershot Town on Boxing Day, Fairclough decided it was time to step down after the game at Bournemouth on 28 December.
-The players responded magnificently and put in a performance which gained an important 2–0 win to finish Fairclough's reign on a high.
+The players gained an important 2–0 win to finish Fairclough's reign on a high.

 In April 2010 Fairclough was made caretaker manager at Barnet after the sacking of Ian Hendon, guiding the Bees to safety with a 1–0 win over Rochdale on the last day of the season.
 He was made Temporary Manager till the end of the season in early 2011 following the sacking of Mark Stimson however stepped down with 8 games to go and was replaced by Martin Allen.
 He began his fourth managerial spell at Barnet in January 2014 following the departure of Edgar Davids.
 After a 1–3 loss at home to Aldershot Town he resigned and was replaced by Ulrich Landvreugd and Dick Schreuder.

 Fairclough became caretaker manager once more on 11 March 2021, leading the team following the departure of Tim Flowers.
 He left this role eleven days later after taking charge for three games.